 Situated along the banks of the River in the city’s heart, the historic Municipal Auditorium, with its original facade preserved, has been transformed into a world-class venue.
 This theatrical icon is once again the pride of the River and a shining beacon of creativity, fine art and downtown development.
 There is no better place — anywhere — to see and hear a live performance.

-The Tobin Center features a state-of-the-art, multi-purpose 1,738-seat (2,100-seat with flat-floor configuration) performance hall, a 295-seat studio theater, and an outdoor performance plaza connected to the River Walk with a permanent 30 FT video wall and water taxi portal.
+The Tobin Center features a state-of-the-art, multi-purpose 1,746 seat (2,039 seat with flat-floor configuration) Performance Hall (both including balcony boxes in the count), a 232 seat (or 249, 266, 293 or 300 – depending on the number of additional rows added in front of the stage) Studio Theater, and an outdoor performance plaza connected to the River Walk with a permanent 32 FT video wall and water taxi portal.

 Bexar County voters agreed overwhelmingly, approving $100 million in construction bonds in May, 2008.
 The City of San Antonio followed by contributing the Municipal Auditorium and adjacent Fire Department Headquarters building – valued altogether at $41 million.

 The Bexar County Performing Arts Center Foundation – formed to own and operate the new facility – committed to raise $54 million from the private sector.
 The Tobin Endowment made a $15 million challenge grant, and that challenge has been met, with well over $39 million in private funds already committed.